 My heartfelt mission is to translate research into user-friendly resources and tools for children, youth and adults.
 I believe the true potential of research is only realized when we share what we are learning with communities, listen intently to their feedback and adapt as needed.
 One of my favorite projects, called “Take It to the Village,” received national recognition as a best practice.
 The goal was to meet people where they were at not just in terms of where they lived but also to understand their challenges and priorities.

 Kids and adults who understand how their brains work are more resilient.
 My crew of traveling puppets take audiences on a tour of the brain and nervous system.
 I am the author of the internationally acclaimed “Amazing Brain” series, disseminated worldwide to help caregivers understand early brain development, how amazing the adolescent brain is, and the predictable and preventable effects of trauma.
-I am working a new booklet for parents called “Our Resilient Brain” to explain how the brain and body respond to stress and share simple practices to calm the brain, teach self-regulation and help children and caregivers thrive even through hard times.

 A growing body of research validates the effectiveness of many traditional practices that have been passed generation to generation—sometimes it takes a long time for science to catch up with cultural wisdom and people’s way of knowing!
 There are new practices based on the latest neuroscience and related fields of research.
 There are also integrated approaches that combine the old and the new and have been rigorously evaluated.